 It is amazing how a little understanding about another’s background can help bridge communication and understanding.
 Those who have had difficulty dealing with Japanese in business will find that developing some insight about Japan as a country, its people, and Japanese business culture can give clarity to some of those moments that have mystified them.

 Japan is a fascinating place.
-Learning about its people, culture and customs is an enjoyable experience.
+Learning about its people, culture and customs is an enjoyable experience and developing the skills to seamlessly enjoy a Japanese lunch or evening function with colleagues can be very useful.
 Traveling there is even more enjoyable!
 Whilst exploring this, we address the characteristics of Japanese society that cause Japanese to think and behave differently.

 Japanese Business Culture